hyzok-su/softbody-rod-2d/README.md

 # Overview

-This project is a Unity 2d softbody simulation program based on mass-spring system, additionally using bend joints, orthogonally decoupled damper, and topological tearing.
+This project is a Unity 2d softbody simulation program based on mass-spring system, additionally using joints, orthogonally decoupled damper, and topological tearing.

 <img src="./docs/wholeSystemDemo.gif" width="30%"/>